cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 - Nothing of note.
 It just works.

 ### ^?
 Until You Fall
-- IT WORKS????
-What?
-Yeah using XRizer gets it past the black screen and is somehow playable.
+- With XRizer, this gets past the black screen and is somehow playable.
-- Major performance issues, eventually got nearly to a complete stop and almost locked up the system.
+- Some performance issues, first run eventually got nearly to a complete stop and almost locked up the system.
 Maybe not specifically the game's fault?
 Too much RAM used?
 Needs testing.
 - Using GE-Proton7-55, unsure if other versions work.

 ### ChilloutVR